 That’s why in this edition of Ranked, we’re ranking every song from Tim Burton’s Sweeney Todd from worst to best.
-Stick around to see if your favourite makes it into the top spot!
+Stick around to see if your favourite makes it to the top spot.

 Have an opinion?
-Let us know in the comments!
+Let us know in the comments or tweet us!

 20. Alms!
 Alms! – Lucy Barker/Beggar Woman

 Of all the songs in this movie, this one falls easily into the number 20 spot.
 It’s just… not great.
 It’s not even catchy!

 19. Ladies In Their Sensitivities – Beedle Bamford